Potato Certification ServiceWelcome to the Potato Certification Service Program

 Seed Potato Certification in Colorado

-Colorado Potato Certification Service, part of Colorado State University Department of Horticulture and Landscape Architecture is the designated authority for seed potato certification in Colorado, as authorized by the Colorado Department of Agriculture.
+Colorado Potato Certification Service (CPCS), part of Colorado State University Department of Horticulture and Landscape Architecture is the designated authority for seed potato certification in Colorado, as authorized by the Colorado Department of Agriculture.
 Rules and Regulations for seed potato certification are reviewed annually, with appropriate updates and edits as supported by scientific basis.
-All edits require approval by Colorado State University Legal Services.
-Colorado Certified Potato Growers’ Association acts as an advisory committee pertaining to rules and regulations edits.
+CPCS works with Colorado State University Legal Services and an Industry Advisory Council to edit and adjust rules and regulations.

 Certification is a voluntary agreement between the grower and Colorado Potato Certification Service for the purpose of producing and distributing top quality seed potatoes.
 Certification of a seed potato lot is complete only when all requirements have been fulfilled in field, storage, post harvest, and grade inspections, as determined by the rules and regulations.

-Our field inspection staff has over 150 total combined summers of inspections.
+Our field inspection staff has nearly 100 total combined summers of inspection experience.
 They are well trained and understand the complete process of seed potato certification.
 Our training continues with every opportunity as new challenges and questions arise about new pathogens and disease expression.

 THE RULES AND REGULATIONS FOR COLORADO CERTIFIED SEED POTATOES, AS INCORPORATED HEREIN, HAVE BEEN PROMULGATED BY THE BOARD OF GOVERNORS OF THE CSU SYSTEM PURSUANT TO LEGISLATION ENACTED BY THE COLORADO GENERAL ASSEMBLY, AS INCORPORATED IN SESSION LAWS, 1929, CHAPTER 59, PAGE 188, AND SESSION LAWS, 1933, CHAPTER 25, PAGE 173.
 SINCE THE USE, CROP, YIELDS, OR QUALITY OF CERTIFIED SEED POTATOES IS BEYOND THE CONTROL OF THE PRODUCER, THE SELLER, THE INSPECTOR, THE COLORADO POTATO GROWERS’ ASSN., INC. OR THE BOARD OF GOVERNORS OF THE CSU SYSTEM, NO WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING MERCHANTABILITY, WHICH EXTENDS BEYOND THE DESCRIPTION ON TAG OR BULK CERTIFICATE IS MADE CONCERNING THE PERFORMANCE OR QUALITY OF THESE SEED POTATOES.
 BY ACCEPTANCE OF THESE SEED POTATOES, BUYER EXPRESSLY AGREES THAT ITS EXCLUSIVE REMEDY FOR BREACH OF ANY WARRANTY SHALL BE LIMITED IN ALL EVENTS TO A RETURN OF THE PURCHASE PRICE OF THE SEED.